ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/FilesAndStreams/Readme.md

 * JsonSample (JSON serialization, reader, writer, DOM access)
 * WindowsAppEditor (an editor using WinUI)

-See [WinUI](../../WinUI.md) for installing and using WinUI.
+The WindowsAppEditor sample needs to have WinUI installed.
+See [WinUI](../../WinUI.md) for information on installing and using the WinUI samples.

-The sammple code uses a picker which currently (Project Reunion 0.5) needs to set the active window.
-See the InitializeActiveWindow method in MainWindow.xaml.cs.
+The sammple code uses a picker which currently (Project Reunion 0.5.7) needs to set the active window.
+See the `InitializeActiveWindow` method in `MainWindow.xaml.cs`.
 This will change with a future version and will be updated here.

-The WindowsAppEditor sample needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
-The other samples can be used on other platforms.

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)

-Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.
+Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com) for additional information for topics covered in the book.

 Thank you!